HMS Aberdare: Design and description

-The ships had two vertical triple-expansion steam engines, each driving one shaft, using steam provided by two Yarrow boilers.
+The ships had two vertical triple-expansion steam engines, each driving one shaft using steam provided by two Yarrow boilers.
 The engines produced a total of 2200 ihp and gave a maximum speed of 16 kn.
 They carried a maximum of 185 LT of coal which gave them a range of 1500 nmi at 15 kn.

-The Aberdare sub-class was armed with a quick-firing (QF) 4 in gun forward of the bridge and a QF twelve-pounder (76.2 mm) anti-aircraft gun aft.
+The Aberdare sub-class was armed with a quick-firing (QF) 4 in gun forward of the bridge and a QF twelve-pounder (3-inch (76.2 mm)) anti-aircraft gun aft.
 Some ships were fitted with six- or three-pounder guns in lieu of the twelve-pounder.

 Construction and career

 HMS Aberdare, named after the eponymous Welsh town, was built by the Ailsa Shipbuilding Company at its shipyard in Troon, Ayrshire.
 She was launched on 29 April 1918, and completed on 3 October 1918.

 Aberdare was sent to the Mediterranean Sea on commissioning, joining the British Aegean Squadron, but was paid off into reserve at Malta on 26 November 1919.

 Aberdare was placed into reserve at Singapore on 4 April 1937, and in February 1939, remained in reserve as part of the 2nd Minesweeping Flotilla at Singapore.
 In 1943 Aberdare was part of the 2nd M/S Flotilla based at Alexandria.
 During that year the flotilla swept minefields outside Mersa Matruh and other harbours in Libya, and off Malta and the south coast of Sicily.
 From January to September 1944 the flotilla was engaged in sweeping an inshore channel from Taranto round the heel of Italy and thence up the Adriatic coast as far north as Ancona.

+In October 1944, it was reported that the old minesweepers of the 2nd Flotilla, including Aberdare, would shortly be paid off.
 From 1945 to 1947, Aberdare was used for harbour service at Malta.
 She was sold to the Belgian company Dohmen & Habets for mercantile use on 13 March 1947.